santhu501/namaste-react/README.md

  Link: Use Link component instead of anchor tag to show the pages.
 A Link will just render that component only but using anchor to go to new page will reload the whole page.

+ React Class Based Components life cycle: First constructor is called, next render method and then componentDidMount method is called.
+ When there is a child class component under parent class component: sequence of things that will be executed: parent constructor, parent render, child constructor, child render, child componentDidMount, parent componentDidMount are called.